 You might think it pointless looking after your garden in the winter, as you’ll spend very little time outside.
 But what about looking out of your window on a dreary cold day?

 Instead of looking out at withered hanging baskets or empty flower beds, you could add a splash of colour with some winter bedding plants.
-We’ve compiled a list of suggestions for your winter garden!
+We’ve compiled a list of garden ideas for your winter backyard!

 1. Japanese orange Azalea